If you have a dried paint coating that you want to remove, you must use a strong solvent. So, can lacquer thinner remove paint?

 4. Wipe Off The Paint

 To wipe the paint off, use a rag or a soft brush.
-For stubborn paint stains that don’t come off completely, use a soft brush to lightly scrub the surface and the paint will come off.
+For stubborn paint stains that won’t come off, use a soft brush to scrub the surface until the paint come off.

 5. Apply More Lacquer Thinner (Optional)

-Tip: The more lacquer thinner you use, the less time it has to remain on the surface.
+The more lacquer thinner you use, the less time it has to remain on the surface.
 Non-porous surfaces can’t be damaged by lacquer thinner, but lacquer thinner will damage and discolor porous surfaces if left for too long.

-So if you left the lacquer thinner on the surface for 10 minutes the first time, the second application should sit for less than that.
+So, if for the first time you left the lacquer thinner on the surface for 10 minutes, for the second time leave it for 5 minutes.

 6. Wash The Affected Spot With Dish Soap